ebaauw/homebridge-zp/README.md

 > Living Room: setup ZPS9 player RINCON_5CAAFDxxxxxx01400 at \<address\>:1400

 To check whether the ZonePlayer has accepted the subscriptions to send notification events to homebridge-zp, open `http://<address>:1400/status` in your web browser to see the ZonePlayer diagnostics.
 Select `upnp` and then select `Incoming subscriptions`.
 Next to the subscriptions from other ZonePlayers and from Sonos apps, you should find the subscriptions from homebridge-zp.
 Note that these subscriptions remain active after homebridge has exited (see issue #5), until they timeout, 30 minutes after they were created or last renewed.

+If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-zp/issues).
+Please attach a copy of your full `config.json` (masking any sensitive info) and the debug logfile.

 ## Caveats
 - The homebridge-zp plugin is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for months, but your mileage might vary.
 Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-zp/issues).